darrida-old/cli-money-tool/README.md

 # CLI-MONEY-TOOL

-Note: This is very much in progress.
-Not setup wizard exists yet, so it may be difficult to enable it to function in your environment.
+***Note:*** This is very much in progress.
+No setup wizard exists and several areas are still hardcoded for development purposes.
+It will be difficult to run it in your environment.

 This CLI allows the import and exploration of data from CSV files exported from financial institutions